Skip to content

 Light Dismiss

-As seen in the use case examples section, several of the common use cases typically require a “light dismiss” type behavior, wherein clicking outside the overscroll area, or hitting ESC, scrolls the overscroll area back out.
-In some cases, this behavior is not desired, however.
-For example, in the pull to refresh use case example, the “refreshing” widget usually stays open until the refresh process is complete, and then closes on its own.
-The proposed mechanism to allow this to be under the developer’s control is:
+As seen in the use case examples section, all of the common use cases (save one) require a “light dismiss” type behavior, wherein clicking outside the overscroll area, or hitting ESC, scrolls the overscroll area back out.
+In limited cases, this behavior is not desired, however.
+For example, in the pull to refresh use case example, the “refreshing” widget usually stays open until the refresh process is complete, and then closes on its own, via JavaScript.

-1. The default behavior for overscroll areas is that they support light dismiss by default.
+Because most common use cases require light dismiss, that will be the default behavior.
 This is important, since the majority of use cases need this, and it is bad for users if expected patterns like light dismiss aren’t supported by default.

 Blur as a light dismiss signal